 His extensive experience includes areas such as management research, counselling and education; he has also been active as a consultant in a number of companies.
-His research focus includes, among other areas, globalization and its implications for corporate strategies, strategies for success in China and the internationalization of Chinese enterprises and their global impact.
+His research focus includes, among other areas, globalization and its implications for corporate strategies.

 German historian specializing in East European and South-East European history

 Active at the Ludwig Maximilian University of Munich, currently the thirtieth best university in the world and the number one in Germany.
 Her research focuses on the conflicts, economics and social history of South-East Europe and its ethnic minorities.
 She has also worked for the International Criminal Tribunal for the former Yugoslavia.

 Associate Professor at EPFL specializing in information technologies and machine learning

 Since 2007 he has been working as an associate professor at EPFL, where he runs a laboratory focusing on automatic reasoning and analysis in the field of information technology.
 His research focuses on languages, algorithms and systems of verification and automatic reasoning.
 In 2012, he received a prestigious ERC grant.